|Monday - Friday|

 The Master's University students applying to The Master's Seminary do not need to order an official transcript.
 Please contact TMS for assistance.
 Separate orders are no longer required for those attending both TMU and TMS and only one fee will be charged per order.

 Academic transcripts are maintained for every student ever in attendance at The Master's University, The Master's Institute, The Master's Seminary, Los Angeles Baptist College and Los Angeles Baptist Theological Seminary.
-Transcripts will not be released unless all financial obligations to the University or Seminary have been met.
-It is the student's responsibility to clear all holds on his/her account before ordering a transcript.

 Official Transcript Fees